 The PDC World Matchplay is one of the biggest tournaments in darts.
 Whilst the PDC doesn’t have any official ‘Majors’ it’s widely considered by many to be one and is right up alongside the likes of the World Championships and the UK Open as the more prestigious events.

-PDC World Matchplay Betting Tips for 2019
+PDC World Matchplay Betting Tips

 About the World Matchplay

-The World Matchplay is held at Winter Gardens and has been played here since 1994.
+The World Matchplay has traditionally been held at the Winter Gardens and has been played here since 1994.
 It’s one the longest running venues for a single tournament on the PDC and whilst there have been calls to move to a bigger venue to accommodate more fans, it is regarded as a bit of an institution now, with the Empress Ballroom doing a fantastic job of providing a grand backdrop for the matches.
 In fact, the tournament is often sold out for all days and it did so in 2017 in record time, selling all tickets for all sessions within just 3 days of going on sale.

 The tournament is held in July, which is towards the back end of the season.
 It’s often a tournament that the players target to take advantage of the large prize money that’s on offer, whilst also offering large number of world ranking points that could vital in order to keep their card for the following season.